What is graph

 A database that uses graph-based structures (for example, nodes, relationships, properties) to represent and store data.
 A graph database is a set of nodes, relationships between those nodes and the attached labels, types and attributes.

-The Graphlytic application is used to analyze and visualize connected data (graph data).
-The Graphlytic application provides graphical representation of graph data and this representation is called visualization.
-Graphlytic's visualization is intended to be used as a collaboration space where multiple analysts can manipulate the graph data or the data can be manipulated automatically with data jobs running in the background (loading data from other sources, checking for patterns and sending notifications etc.)
+Graphlytic is used to analyze and visualize connected data (graph data).
+Graphlytic's visualization is intended to be used as a canvas where user can place nodes from graph database and interactivelly explore their relationships, create additional calculations or modify data in graph database.
+Data can be also manipulated automatically with data jobs running in the background (loading data from other sources, checking for patterns and sending notifications etc.).